440 International Those Were the Days

 1997 - Betty Shabazz, 61, the widow of Malcolm X, died in New York.
 Shabazz was fatally burned by a fire set on June 1 by her 12-year-old grandson, Malcolm Shabazz.

-1998 - Actress Maureen O’Sullivan died at the Scottsdale Healthcare Osborn in Arizona at the age of 87.
+1998 - Actress Maureen O’Sullivan died at the Scottsdale Osborn Medical Center in Arizona at the age of 87.
 The Irish born beauty was Tarzan’s lovely Jane, and also starred in everything from a Marx Brothers comedy to the 1985 movie Hannah and Her Sisters, and was the mother of Mia Farrow.
 Besides movies, O’Sullivan also was active in Broadway and touring theater productions in the 1960s and 1970s, and was briefly a regular on the Today show in 1964.

 1999 - Wayne Gretzky became the 10th and final player to have the 3-year waiting period waived by the Hockey Hall of Fame “by reason of outstanding pre-eminence and skill.”
 ‘The Great One’ had joined nine others by being inducted immediately after retiring (he retired April 18, 1999).
 Gretzky was the NHL’s all-time scoring leader with 2,857 points, 894 goals, and 1,963 assists with four teams (Edmonton Oilers, LA Kings, SL Blues, NY Rangers) in 20 seasons.
 Gretzky holds or shares 61 National Hockey League records: 40 for regular season, 15 for playoffs and six for all-star competition.